 The Board comprises: the Non-Executive Chairman, Peter Baker, who was appointed on 1 July 2014; two Executive Directors (John Duffy, Chief Executive and Stephen Boyd, Finance Director); four Non-Executive Directors (Raymond Duignan, Marnie Millard, Zoe Morgan and Robert Beveridge).

 There is a clear division of responsibilities between the Chairman and the Chief Executive.
 The Chairman is responsible for leading the Board, setting its agenda and monitoring its effectiveness.
 He meets regularly and separately with the Chief Executive and the other Non-Executive Directors.

 The Board has delegated certain responsibilities to the Audit, Remuneration and Nomination Committees.

-Raymond Duignan chairs the Audit Committee, with Zoe Morgan as the other member.
+Robert Beveridge chairs the Audit Committee, with Zoe Morgan and Raymond Duignan as the other members.

-Raymond Duignan chairs the Remuneration Committee, with Marnie Millard as the other member.
+Zoe Morgan chairs the Remuneration Committee, with Marnie Millard and Raymond Duignan as the other members.